Canadian motion picture rating system: Canadian ratings except Quebec

 This system was adopted by Alberta and British Columbia in 1997, Manitoba in 2003 and the Maritimes in 2005.

 There is also a common stock of Information Pieces ("Frightening Scenes", "Coarse Language", etc.), although different boards may have additional qualifiers.

 Each board is responsible for assigning a rating to films, and while most movies will likely obtain the same rating, there can be differences.
-For instance, the 2006 film The Texas Chainsaw Massacre: The Beginning was rated 18A in Alberta, British Columbia and Ontario, while Manitoba and the Maritimes gave the film an R, and Quebec gave the film a 16+ (it was R in the USA).
+For instance, the 2006 film The Texas Chainsaw Massacre: The Beginning was rated 18A in Alberta, British Columbia and Ontario, while Manitoba and the Maritimes gave the film an R, and Quebec gave the film a 16+.
 Also, 2016's Deadpool was rated 14A in Alberta, British Columbia, and Saskatchewan, yet rated 18A in Ontario and Manitoba; 2018's Deadpool 2 was rated 18A in Ontario and British Columbia, yet 14A in Alberta and Manitoba.
+All of these films were R in the USA.

-Canada also receives a great deal of American advertising that features MPAA film ratings.
+Canada also receives a great deal of American advertising that features MPA film ratings.
 These ratings do not have any legal effect; however, they are typically similar to those applied by Canadian classification bodies.

 Quebec system

 In Quebec, the Régie du cinéma rates all films and videos.
 The Régie is a governmental agency overseen by the Quebec Ministry of Culture and Communications.
-Its purview devolves from the Cinema Act (RSQ, C-18.1).
+Its purview devolves from the Cinema Act (CQLR c.
+C-18.1).
 The same classifications are used for television broadcasts.

 The ratings and their optional complementary indications are as follows: